ZeldaFanGameCentral/ZFGBB-React/README.md

 ## Architecture

-ZFGCBB is a [React](https://reactjs.org/) application, built using [Vite](https://vitejs.dev/), and [TypeScript](https://www.typescriptlang.org/).
+ZFGBB is a [React](https://reactjs.org/) application, built using [Vite](https://vitejs.dev/), and [TypeScript](https://www.typescriptlang.org/).
 Routing is handled by [react-router](https://reactrouter.com/), with file-based routing.
 Styling is handled by [Tailwind CSS](https://tailwindcss.com/).

-We implement a foundational collection of libraries in [./core](./core) for ZFGCBB.
+We implement a foundational collection of libraries in [./core](./core) for ZFGBB.
 The application source code is located in [./src](./src).

 The backend is based on Java Spring Boot.
-You can find it here: [ZFGCBB](https://github.com/ZFGCCP/ZFGCBB).
+You can find it here: [ZFGBB](https://github.com/ZeldaFanGameCentral/ZFGBB).

 [![architecture](./docs//architecture/zfgc-architecture-overview.excalidraw.svg)](./docs/architecture/zfgc-architecture-overview.excalidraw.svg)